AdobeDocs/analytics.en/help/implement/vars/functions/t-method.md

 Adobe receives the image request, then parses the request header, URL, and query string parameters.
 Data collection servers then return a transparent 1x1 pixel image, invisibly displayed on your site.

-## Page view tracking call in Adobe Experience Platform Launch
+## Page view tracking call using tags in Adobe Experience Platform

-Launch has a dedicated location set a page view tracking call.
+The Data Collection UI has a dedicated location set a page view tracking call.

-1. Log in to [launch.adobe.com](https://launch.adobe.com) using your AdobeID credentials.
+1. Log in to the [Data Collection UI](https://experience.adobe.com/data-collection) using your AdobeID credentials.
 2. Click the desired property.
 3. Go to the [!UICONTROL Rules] tab, then click the desired rule (or create a rule).
 4. Under [!UICONTROL Actions], click the '+' icon
 5. Set the [!UICONTROL Extension] dropdown to Adobe Analytics, and the [!UICONTROL Action Type] to Send Beacon.
 6. Click the `s.t()` radio button.

-## s.t() method in AppMeasurement and Launch custom code editor
+## s.t() method in AppMeasurement and custom code editor

 Call the `s.t()` method when you want to send a tracking call to Adobe.